 Looking for Father’s Day brunch recipes?
-I have plenty to choose from!
+Luckily for you, I have plenty to choose from!

 30 Best Father’s Day Brunch Recipes and Ideas